 What is endemic typhus fever?

 Endemic typhus fever is a disease caused by bacteria called Rickettsia typhi or Rickettsia felis.
 The disease is also known as murine typhus.

 Who gets endemic typhus fever?

-Endemic typhus fever occurs worldwide, most commonly among people in contact with rats or areas where rats and people live in close contact.
-Disease also occurs among people ho live near or have contact with other small mammals (such as opossums).
-The few cases reported in the U.S. are usually among people living in Texas and Southern California.
+Endemic typhus fever occurs worldwide, most commonly in areas where rats and people live in close contact.
+Disease also occurs among people who live near or have contact with other small mammals (such as opossums).
+The few cases reported in the U.S. are usually among people living in Texas, southern California, and Hawaii.

 How is endemic typhus fever spread?

-Endemic typhus fever is not directly spread from person-to-person.
+Endemic typhus fever is not spread from person-to-person.
 Disease is spread by rat fleas infected with the bacteria that cause endemic typhus fever.
 Rat fleas become infected when they feed on the blood of a rat with endemic typhus fever.
-Infected rat fleas pass infected feces while taking a blood meal from a person.
-People are infected when infected rat flea feces come into contact with small cuts on the skin.
-The bite of an infected rat flea may also spread illness to humans.
+While biting a person, infected rat fleas pass infected feces, which can infect the site of the bite or other small cuts on the skin of the person being bitten.
 Disease may also be spread in the same way by cat fleas infected with endemic typhus fever caused by Rickettsia felis.
 Cat fleas probably become infected when they feed on the blood of opossums with endemic typhus fever.
 It is possible that endemic typhus fever may spread by breathing in dried infected rat flea or cat flea feces.

 Could endemic typhus fever be used for bioterrorism?

-No. However, Rickettsia prowazekii, the bacteria that cause a different form of typhus (epidemic typhus fever, is considered an agent that could be used for bioterrorism.
+No. Rickettsia prowazekii, the bacteria that cause a different form of typhus (epidemic typhus fever), is considered an agent that could be used for bioterrorism.